-Vicar of St Helen Auckland
+Vicar of Cullercoats St George

 All enquiries concerning the parishes listed below should be directed to the Bishop of Beverley’s Office unless otherwise indicated.